California buys more masks, but some workers still lack

 The state has shipped 86.4 million N95 masks and nearly 300 million surgical masks, according to the administration.
 Those masks have gone to hospital workers, first responders, farm and factory workers, and nursing home employees.
 The state also has given away 17 million surgical masks to other states, including Nevada, Arizona, Oregon and Alaska, Newsom said.

-The Federal Emergency Management Agency, which Newsom praised as a “spectacular" partner, provided tens of millions of masks for sale to hospitals and others who needed them , he said.
+The Federal Emergency Management Agency, which Newsom praised as a “spectacular" partner, provided tens of millions of masks for sale to hospitals and others in need of them, he said.

 The state gives masks to county emergency offices and medical coordinators as well as to associations that represent certain industries of essential workers, such as dentists or grocery workers, Ferguson said.
 Counties submit requests to the state for equipment as they need it and then distribute it to hospitals.